Japanese has three ways to say "to be," at least when expressing existence.

 ある shows existence of inanimate objects

-Since a cloud is inanimate, it uses ある.
+Since a cloud is pushed by the wind and doesn't move on its own, it uses ある.

-And a spider is animate, it uses いる.
+And since a spider can move, it uses いる.

 くもがある。